 - Give you the right to process it

-- Ensure that data is removed from your organisation upon request.
+- Ensure that data is removed from your organization upon request.

 This is a significant burden, but let’s not focus on the organization.
 After all the regulation was made to protect you and me, the regular user.
 Clearly, there is little convenience in this matter when looking from a commercial organization’s perspective and this surely is the intent.

 When looking deeper into the reason why this legislation has come into force, we must consider the increasing number of “free” services on the Internet, and the fact that our privacy has become a currency.
-As a society we have readily given up our privacy, in return for “free” and convenient services such as email, easy transportation and social networks.
-Rather than monetise these services directly, a significant amount of income is derived from the sale of your personal data, sometimes with unpalatable results.
+As a society, we have readily given up our privacy, in return for “free” and convenient services such as email, easy transportation, and social networks.
+Rather than monetize these services directly, a significant amount of income is derived from the sale of your personal data, sometimes with unpalatable results.

 Many had little choice but to accept this “deal with the Devil”.
 Either you agreed to these terms and can use the “free” service, or you don’t and are excluded from the social groups that congregate within these services.

 As we evolve through the era of the Internet of Things, we will likely transition to the Internet of Me.
 Me, MyData, my digital alter ego, or digital twin are just different ways of looking at the new reality of self.

 This new digital representation of a human promises major breakthroughs in the collection and analysis of data, as well as the synthesis of new knowledge and wisdom, which could help propel humanity to the “next stage of evolution”.
 These are all exciting possibilities, but they raise significant issues, the vanguard of which is the need to share data.